RochaCarla/carlarocha.github.com/_pages/publications.md

 1. "Assuring the Evolvability of Legacy Systems in Devops transformation/adoption: Insights of an experience report", WBMA 2021

-1. "Product Engineering for Machine Learning:A Grey Literature Review", ICSE workshop- todo
+1. "Product Engineering for Machine Learning:A Grey Literature Review", ICSE workshop- TODO

 ## 2020